chausies/suthsung/design.md

 This lays out the design specification for Suthsung.

-A user Alice chooses a `username` and a `password`.
-If _both_ the un and pass clash with another user Bob, then shit will hit the fan.
+A user Alice chooses a `username`, a `password`, and a `session_id` (to differentiate between different devices).
+If _both_ the username and pass clash with another user Bob, then shit will hit the fan.
 So Alice better choose something unique.

 Alice's `id` will be `HASH(username) + HASH(password)`, where `HASH(z) =
 SHA3(z + SALT)` is the hash function this website uses, and `SALT="suthsung"` is the site-wide "salt" we will employ for our hasher (so it doesn't by mistake clash with hashers employed by other sites).
+`session_id` is randomly generated as a 32-bit integer.

+## Start a Chat Room

 Alice can start a chat `room` as follows.
 She chooses the `room_name` to be "Pianists", and makes a folder `room_name/` to her home directory.
 In that